astronomer/airflow-data-quality-demo/README.md

 #### Snowflake DAGs:
 - A Snowflake account

+#### Great Expectation (BigQuery) DAGs:
+- A GCP account
+- A service role with create, modify, and delete privileges on BigQuery & read and write privileges on Google Cloud Storage
+- An active GCP project with BigQuery and GCS

 ### Getting Started
 The easiest way to run these example DAGs is to use the Astronomer CLI to get an Airflow instance up and running locally:
 1. [Install the Astronomer CLI](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart).